 Why safety PLC systems are needed

-A safety PLC comes into its own when implementing numerous Safety Instrumented Functions (SIF).
-Where sequences, time delays or more complex logic are a requirement of the application.
+A safety PLC comes into its own when implementing numerous Safety Instrumented Functions (SIF); where sequences, time delays or more complex logic are a requirement of the application that would be too complex for relays or hard-wired logic.

-The safety PLC can efficiently transmit data and alarms to an associated control system and operator workstation via serial communications links.
-The safety system can send useful diagnostics to the control layer without being compromised.
+The safety PLC can efficiently transmit data and alarms to a control system and operator workstation via serial communications links.
+The safety system can send useful diagnostics to the control layer without itself being compromised.

 Why programmable systems?